Silky, creamy, and filled with smoky flavors, Smoked Gouda Mac and Cheese is the boss of all macaroni and cheese.

 And this smoked gouda cheese sauce is the best ever.

-To make the cheese sauce portion, start with bring together butter, flour, heave cream and milk.
+To make the cheese sauce portion, start by melting butter then adding flour to form a roux, then add heavy cream and milk.

-Once sauce is thickened, turn off heat, and bring cooked/drained pasta into the pot and fold it into the sauce.
+Once sauce is thickened, turn off heat, and bring cooked pasta (already drained) into the pot and fold it into the sauce.

 Once macaroni pasta is folded in the smoked gouda cheese sauce, remove everything from pot so that pasta will not be overcooked.